 I have three Ayam Cemani birds that were hatched this spring by a broody Bielefelder.
 She has hatched me a couple of dozen chicks over the last three years, and these are the only ones that have ever turned out to be so nervous, so I have to assume that it's the breed, and not the way they were raised.

 However they are beautiful birds, with a calm (if very nervous) nature.
 I have two pullets and a rooster, who started to crow at 7 weeks old!
 He crowed half a dozen times over a couple of weeks, then stopped, and didn't start again until he was over 4 months old.
-He has just started mounting the hens, and he is very gentle with them - not agressive in any way.
+At 6 months he has just started mounting the hens, and he is very gentle with them - not aggressive in any way.
 He is braver than his sisters, and will happily come and eat out of my hand, although I can only touch him when he is on the roost at night.
 His two sisters are very flighty - scared of their own shadows, and need a lot of persuading to even eat out of my hand.